Title

 The Board of Nursing adopts the Competency Standards for Nursing Practice to enhance the quality and global competitiveness of nursing in the Philippines, guiding curriculum development and licensure examinations.

-Under Section 9(h), Article III of R.A.
-No. 9173, the Board of Nursing is mandated to prescribe, adopt, issue, and promulgate guidelines, regulations, measures, and decisions necessary for the improvement of nursing practice and enforcement of the law, subject to the review and approval by the Professional Regulation Commission (PRC).
+Sec.
+9(h), Art.
+III of R.A.
+No. 9173 requires the Board to prescribe, adopt, issue, and promulgate guidelines, regulations, measures, and decisions necessary for the improvement of nursing practice, advancement of the profession, and full enforcement of the Act, subject to review and approval by the Commission.

-It took effect fifteen (15) days following the full and complete publication in the Official Gazette or any newspaper of general circulation.
+After fifteen (15) days following full and complete publication in the Official Gazette or in any newspaper of general circulation.

 Analyze Cases Smarter, Faster